rmatouschekh/rmatouschekh.github.io/docs/projects.markdown

 <div class="project-content">Advised by Professor <a href="https://schasins.com">Sarah Chasins</a> and Professor <a href="https://people.eecs.berkeley.edu/~adityagp/">Aditya Parameswaran</a> @ UC Berkeley</div>
 <div class ="time">Summer 2021 – present</div>
 <div class="tiny-spacer"></div>
-<div class="project-content">Tools for Tracking Police Misconduct Data aims to create a database to help the National Association of Criminal Defense Lawyers track police officer misconduct.
+<div class="project-content">Tools for Tracking Police Misconduct Data works on creating a database to help the <a href="https://www.nacdl.org">National Association of Criminal Defense Lawyers</a> track police officer misconduct.
 As part of this project, I iteratively designed MongoDB database queries to find officer misconduct cases, wrote code to output the results of those queries to a Postgres database, and created a website hosted with Flask to allow users to validate those results and then output the results to the database.
-I have also worked on extracting information from difficult-to-process PDFs.</div>
+I have also worked on extracting information from difficult-to-process PDFs.
+During the summer, I also participated in the <a href="https://plait-lab.org">PLAIT Lab</a> reading group and social events.</div>
 <div class="small-spacer"></div>
 <div class="project-title">Word Clouds in the Wild</div>
 <div class="project-content">Advised by Professor <a href="https://cs.carleton.edu/faculty/ealexander/">Eric Alexander</a> @ Carleton College</div>
 <div class ="time">Summer 2020 – present</div>
 <div class="tiny-spacer"></div>
-<div class="project-content">This project aims to discover how word clouds are being used with the eventual goal of designing guidelines for creating visually pleasing but effective visualizations.
+<div class="project-content">This project aims to discover how word clouds are being used with the eventual goal of designing guidelines for creating visually pleasing but effective word clouds.
 Along with Professor Alexander and another undergraduate researcher, I used grounded theory, a method of qualitative data analysis that involves hypothesis formation through data collection, to study word cloud usage in digital humanities academia and journalism.
 I also analyzed the collected data.
 We are currently writing up these results for publication.</div>
 <br>

 <div class="project-heading">Senior Thesis Projects</div>